Characteristics Design: A Hedonic Approach to Optimal Product Differentiation: Model

 where $p_i(\bm{A},\bm{q})$ is the $i$-th coordinate of the market-clearing price vector $\bm{b}_{\bm{A}}-\bm{\Sigma}_{\bm{A}}\bm{q}$, and $p_i(\bm{A},\bm{q})-c_i$ represents firm $i$'s markup.

 Recalling that $\bm{a}_i^\top \bm{a}_i=1$, we can explicitly express firm $i$'s markup as

 where

 Thus, firm $i$'s markup depends on both its common characteristics vector $\bm{a}_i$ and its output level $q_i$.
 The first term in \eqref{eq_markup} captures the dependence of markup on product characteristics.
-As firm $i$ chooses $\bm{a}_i$ closer to the consumer's ideal vector $\bm{\beta}$, its markup increases, whereas greater similarity between $\bm{a}_i$ and opponents' characteristics $\bm{a}_j$ reduces markup.
-The second term depends negatively on own output $q_i$, reflecting the standard nature of a downward sloping demand curve.
+Specifically, as firm $i$ chooses $\bm{a}_i$ closer to the consumer's ideal vector $\bm{\beta}$, its markup increases, whereas greater similarity between $\bm{a}_i$ and opponents' characteristics $\bm{a}_j$ reduces markup.
+The second term captures the negative dependency of firm $i$'s markup on its own output $q_i$, reflecting the standard nature of a downward sloping demand curve.

-The final term $\gamma_i$, which we refer to as firm $i$'s \emph{standalone value}, is constant in the firm's choices and represents the value of its product's idiosyncratic characteristic for the representative consumer, net of marginal cost.
+The final term $\gamma_i$, which we refer to as firm $i$'s \emph{standalone value}, is constant in the firm's choices.
+It represents the value of its product's idiosyncratic characteristic for the representative consumer, net of marginal cost.
 Economically, $\gamma_i$ can be interpreted as a baseline or ``brand'' value of firm $i$'s product that is orthogonal to common characteristics and cannot be replicated by competitors.
 Let $\bm{\gamma}=[\gamma_1,\ldots,\gamma_n]^\top$ denote the vector collecting these standalone values.